chocolatey/docs/input/en-us/licensed-extension/intune/push.md

 ### Command Line

-When calling `choco push`, add the path to the `.intunewin` file previously converted using the [`convert`](xref:intune-convert) command.
-This will push the wanted package and any dependencies that do not already exist on the Intune tenant.
+When using the `push` command the package path provided must be an `.intunewin` file that was previously converted to a Chocolatey Intune package using the [`convert`](xref:intune-convert) command.
+This will push the Chocolatey Intune package, and its dependencies if they do not already exist there, to the Intune tenant.

 ### Context Menu